bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   ansible-playbook myplaybook.yml -t templates

-And check again our web page.
+Check again our web page.

 .. image:: images/capture_index_2.png

 You can see multiple things:

 * We executed the task on management1, so inventory_hostname variable content is 'management1'.
 This is an Ansible reserved variable that contains the target hostname.
-* groups['mygroup'] allows to get a list with all the hosts member of the group.
+* groups['mygroup'] allows to get a list of all the host members of the group.
 * hostvars['myhost'] allows to access variables of this host, using the variable precedence mechanism.
-* hostvars[inventory_hostname] is equivalent to a direct variables access has we are accessing our current target variables.
+* hostvars[inventory_hostname] is equivalent to a direct access to variables as we are accessing our current target variables.

 Now regarding to Jinja2: